Special Make-Up Effects Artist Howard Berger

 I would watch him direct actors.
 That was very interesting.
 He would direct each actor very differently, because each actor is a very different person.
 The way he dealt with Uma was different, the way he dealt with Lucy was different, the way he dealt with Madsen was different, the way he dealt with David was different.
 He has that sense of how to direct each person.
 It’s not one style of directing on any level.
 And he’s pretty goddamned brilliant.
 Plus you trust him, you trust Quentin Tarantino.
 That’a big thing nowadays with directors.
 I don’t trust them, because I bring my A-game and then I see the finished product and I’m like, that is dogshit.
 So they failed me.
 The crew delivered, and the one person who didn’t is that guy there sitting in the chair that says director.
 You can smell it when you’re on set nowadays.
 There are a lot of people who have been given chances, and I think that’s wonderful.
 But if they’re not ready, they shouldn’t be doing it.
 So many times I’ll ask students, “What do you want to do?”
 “I want to be a director.”
 “Well have you directed anything?”
 “Not yet.”
 “Do you have an iPhone?”
 “I do.”
 “Then go fucking direct something, go shoot a movie with your iPhone this weekend and cut it together.
 It’s easy.”
 But, you know, they still have this dream.
 People are so afraid of failing, but failing is a massive part of learning.
 I say it all the time: if you don’t fail, you don’t learn shit.

-I have to ask you about Mulholland Drive.
+I’m curious about Mulholland Drive.
 Were you involved in the making of that movie?

 Yeah yeah, just weird shit.
 David always likes weird stuff.
 I just watched it recently, my wife and I said, “Let’s watch Mulholland Drive.”
 He would just tell me what he needed, like “Hey Howard, I need a dead body in the bed that’s in this position.”